Dr. Sandeep Jejurikar

 Tummy Tuck

-Women and men in the Naperville area considering a tummy tuck choose Downers Grove board-certified plastic surgeon Dr. Sandeep Jejurikar to create a flatter abdominal area and restore their confidence.
+Women and men in the Naperville and Plainfield areas considering a tummy tuck choose Downers Grove board-certified plastic surgeon Dr. Sandeep Jejurikar to create a flatter abdominal area and restore their confidence.
 This popular procedure, called abdominoplasty, is often performed after pregnancy or if a patient has lost a significant amount of weight.

 Tummy Tuck